keboola/connection-docs/flows/index.md

 Name your new flow and add an easy to understand description.
 Then click **Create Flow** again.

-This will open up the **Flow Builder** view, where you can create your data flow.
+This will open up the **flow builder** view, where you can create your data flow.

 ## Build the Flow
 Click **Select First Step** and start selecting the components that will bring in data from your selected data sources.
 Use the drop-down menu to select a particular configuration of the component.